hmassad/godaddy-ddns/README.md

 ## limitations

+* supports only one A record
 * does not support multiple A records
 * does not support AAAA records (IPv6)

 ## how does it work

-* get current public ip
+* get current public IP address
-* get GoDaddy ip for configured host
+* get GoDaddy IP address for configured host
-* update ip if needed
+* update IP address if needed

 ## Implementation